Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: NFV-RA Problem Definitions

 During the embedding process of a VN $\mathcal{G}_v$ onto the PN $\mathcal{G}_p$, we need to decide two types of boolean variables: (1) $x^{m}_{i} = 1$ if virtual node $n_v^m$ is placed in physical node $n_p^i$, and 0 otherwise; (2) $y^{m,w}_{i,j} = 1$ if virtual link $l^v_{m,w} = ({n_v^m}, {n_v^w})$ traverses physical link $l^p_{i,j} = ({n_p^i}, {n_p^j})$, and 0 otherwise.
 Here, $m$ and $w$ are identifiers for virtual nodes, while $i$ and $j$ are identifiers for physical nodes.
 A VN request is successfully embedded if a feasible mapping solution is found, satisfying the following constraints:

 Here, $\Omega (n_p^k)$ denotes the neighbors of $n_p^k$.
 Constraint (\ref{eq:vne-nm-1}) ensures that every virtual node is mapped to one and only one physical node.
 Conversely, constraint (\ref{eq:vne-nm-2} )limits each physical node to hosting at most one virtual node, thus enforcing a unique mapping relationship.
+This one-to-one mapping constraint enforces intra-request node disjointness, a standard requirement in virtual network embedding to ensure survivability and prevent single points of failure~\citep{vne-cst-2013-survey-vne}.
+Note that this does not preclude inter-request multi-tenancy; virtual nodes from different VNs can share the same physical node, provided resources allow.
 Constraint (\ref{eq:vne-nm-3}) verifies that virtual nodes are allocated to physical nodes with adequate resources.
 Following the principle of flow conservation, constraint (\ref{eq:vne-lm-1}) guarantees that each virtual link $(n_v^m, n_v^w)$ is routed along a physical path from $n_p^i$ (the physical node where $n_v^m$ is placed) to $n_p^j$ (the physical node where $n_v^w$ is placed).
 Constraint (\ref{eq:vne-lm-2}) eliminates the possibility of routing loops, thereby ensuring that virtual links are routed acyclically.
 Lastly, constraint (\ref{eq:vne-lm-3}) ensures that the bandwidth usage on each physical link remains within its available capacity.
 Overall, constraints~(\ref{eq:vne-nm-1},\ref{eq:vne-nm-2},\ref{eq:vne-nm-3}) enforce the one-to-one placement and computing resource availability required in the node mapping process.
 And constraints~(\ref{eq:vne-lm-1},\ref{eq:vne-lm-2},\ref{eq:vne-lm-3}) ensure the path connectivity and bandwidth resource availability required in the link mapping process.